ut-issl/s2e-documents/Specifications/Simulation/Spec_SampleCase.md

    - `src/s2e.cpp`
      - The instance of the `SampleCase` class is made in this main function.

-## 2. How to make own simulation scenario
+## 2. How to make user defined simulation scenario
-- `SampleCase.hpp`
+- `sample_case.hpp`
-  - Define your own simulation case class.
+  - Define user defined simulation case class.
 We use `SampleCase` class here.
   - Inherit the `SimulationCase` class.
     - You need to define override functions for all pure virtual functions of the `SimulationCase` class.
   - Add spacecraft and/or ground station as you need into the member variables.
     - If you simulate multiple spacecraft, you can add several spacecraft here.
       - Multiple spacecraft case, you can refer the [s2e-ff](https://github.com/ut-issl/s2e-ff)

-- `SampleCase.cpp`
+- `sample_case.cpp`
   - Write detailed process of the override functions
   - Constructor
     - Usually, you just need to initialize the constructor of `SimulationCase`.